Flowmetalby

 ETL, an introductory example

-"args", # Flow inputs model
+"args", # Pattern for declaring flow inputs

 "flow", # The `flow` constructor

-"FlowContext", # Context type for performing actions
+"FlowContext", # The context type used for performing actions

-"current_flow", # Helper for getting the fctx
+"fctx", # Helper for getting the fctx

 "Ok", "Err", "Result", # Rust-style error handling

-"fail", # Err's the current task or workflow
+"fail", # Err's the current flow

 )